 John Lennon and Paul McCartney wrote this in Jane Asher's basement.
 Asher was an actress who became Paul's first high-profile girlfriend.
 After appearing in several movies, TV shows and stage productions, Asher became an authority on baking, and has her own business selling party cakes and supplying baking and decorating equipment.
 She and Paul broke up in 1968.

-The Beatles performed this on their first two Ed Sullivan Show appearances, which took place February 9th and 16th, 1964.
-There was a media frenzy around The Beatles, as this was #1 on the charts and millions of people saw them on Sullivan's show.
+The Beatles performed this on their first two Ed Sullivan Show appearances, which took place February 9 and 16, 1964.
+There was already a media frenzy around The Beatles, which was amplified when millions saw them on Sullivan's show.
 The Beatles were booked for the show before they had a hit in the US, so they actually got paid less than many other guests for their appearance.

 Bob Dylan thought the line "I can't hide" was "I get high," and a reference to marijuana.
 He was surprised to learn they had never tried pot, and became part of Beatles lore when he introduced them to it.

 This was one of John Lennon's favorite Beatles songs.
 It starts with a falling melody, which is typical of Lennon's songwriting, and ends with a cadence with a quarter-interval: "I'll think you'll understand."
 That quarter-interval cadence you can even hear in Lennon's first bit of "From Me to You" and in "Tomorrow Never Knows

 ."
 McCartney most often uses second-intervals.
 Also typically Lennon is the sudden octave-run, "Haaaaand..."
 The same octave-run you can hear in the end of the middle part in Lennon's "Please Please Me": "To reason with youuuuuu..."
 Also note that the beginning of the melody in the middle part is almost the same melody as the beginning of the middle part in "Don't Let Me Down